This list of the best bike rides in the world is perfect for travelers wanting a two-wheeled adventure they won’t soon forget.

 One of the best places to bike ride in the world has to be the Netherlands.
 The flat landscape (besides Limburg!) and numerous bike paths in the Netherlands make it a bike lovers’ paradise.

-Many cyclists choose to do scenic bike rides along the polders (often with windmills), however once a a year, bicyclists will want to cycle in the tulip fields near Amsterdam.
+Many cyclists choose to do scenic bike rides along the polders (often with windmills); however, bicyclists will want to cycle in the tulip fields near Amsterdam once a year.

 Note: Visitors cannot enter the fields as this is destructive to the farmers’ livelihood.

-The cycling is often fairly easy (gears aren’t needed!) although cyclists should be aware that roads in this region that run past the fields are often quite narrow, so it’s important to be aware of trucks and cars that will pass on the left hand side.
+Cycling is often fairly easy (gears aren’t needed!), although cyclists should be aware that roads in this region that run past the fields are often quite narrow, so it’s important to be aware of trucks and cars that will pass on the left-hand side.